The Right Mode Of Transportation – Rail Transport vs Road Transport

 Intermodal containers are subjected to a great deal of movement and rough handling during transit.
 This can cause damages.
 Hence it is important that proper block and brace techniques are used.
 If the goods are not blocked and braced by rail standards, then there is the risk of claims being denied, in case of damage.

-The advantages and disadvantages of each mode of transportation must be weighed, when deciding upon the method of transport for use.
+The advantages and disadvantages of each mode of transportation must be weighed, when deciding upon the mode of transportation for use.

 Road and Rail Transport and Their Contribution to Indian Economy